BlakvGhost/gGallery/README.md

 Host the project on a local server for your test, or host it on a shared hosting service or a VPS.

+You can test and create your account [here](https://g-gallery-app.000webhostapp.com)

   ### Database
   Create a new database:
   | Attr             | Value                                                                |